How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 FactDescription

-1Netflix not working on your Samsung Smart TV could be due to your internet connection.
+1Netflix not working on your TV could be due to your internet connection.
 For starters, you need a stable enough data connection.
-Netflix recommends at least 1Mbps to operate, but that is for streaming in SD resolution.
+The company recommends at least 1Mbps to operate, but that is for streaming in SD resolution.
 You’ll need 5Mbps for 1080p, or 15Mbps for 4K streaming.

 Our Thoughts

-So, these are all the methods for resolving Netflix not working on Samsung Smart TV.
+So, these are all the methods for resolving Netflix not working on TV.
 Hopefully, using any of the methods listed above will resolve your problem.

 If you are experiencing any other issues with your Samsung Smart TV, please let us know in the comments section below.
 We will try to find a solution as soon as possible.